-Craft Beer and Music
+Craft Beer and Music in Asheville

 It’s no secret that Asheville loves beer.
 The city regularly hosts beer festivals, and it’s also home to the most breweries per capita in the US.
 Sampling the craft beer here is one of the top things to do in Asheville.

 A great place to toss back a few with friends is Asheville Brewing Company, where you can order a flight to try four of their delicious craft beers.
 They’ve also got some amazing pizza here as well.

 If you’re curious to try other local beers, there are breweries all over town.
 With 3 days in Asheville, you’ll be able to hit several of them.

 The South Slope has the highest concentration of breweries.
 You could easily create your own walking tour and try all the best local brews.
 Some of my favorite breweries on the South Slope are:

 No matter what night of the week it is, you’re sure to find live music in Asheville.
 Take your pick of the many shows on offer and wind the night down with some tunes.
 Whether you like bluegrass, hip hop, jazz, funk, or rock, you’re sure to find something you can dance to.

 On the weekends, you can expect the party to go until about 2 AM.
 You might not want to stay out that late, though.
 You’ve still got two busy days in Asheville!